 C. Dianne Zweig is a Contemporary Mixed Media abstract artist whose artwork is influenced by the organic shapes and abstract designs of 1950s textiles.
-She is a member of Connecticut Women Artists and a founding member of Mixus, a group of women artists who work in Mixed media.
-Dianne is also enjoys teaching art classes and workshops to all ages.
+She is a member of Connecticut Women Artists and a founding member of Mixus, a group of artists who work in Mixed media.
+Dianne is on faculty at The West Hartford Art League and enjoys teaching art classes and workshops to all ages.

 You may contact Dianne via email.